MrUrq/LatinHypercubeSampling.jl/docs/src/man/lhcoptim.md

 ```@docs
 LHCoptim(n::Int,d::Int,gens;popsize::Int=100,ntour::Int=2,ptour=0.8)
 ```
 Where `gens` is the number of generations to run the optimisation for.
-The number of samples selected for tournament in the genetic optimisation algorithm as well as the probability for tournament selection can be accessed with the optional arguments `ntour=2` and `ptour=0.8`.
+The population size, number of samples selected for tournament, as well as the probability for tournament selection in the genetic algorithm, can be accessed with the optional arguments `popsize=100`, `ntour=2` and `ptour=0.8`.
 These are manually tuned defaults and may not be optimal depending on the number of dimensions and the size of the plan.

 The optimisation of a sampling plan is started from a random plan which is also an exported function.